#simplycreate Animal Art

 Unpack everything and lay it out.
 Protect your work surface before painting.
 Have a glass jar and paper towels to hand.
 Pour a small number of thinners into your jam jar.
 There is often a little oil in the nozzle of your paint tube when you first open it.
 Squeeze this out onto some paper towel and discard.
 Turn your picture round frequently when working on it – you will find this easier than constantly turning your brush and will prevent you from smudging the wet paint with your hand!

 Use the smaller brush (size 0) for the next seven steps.

 Paint the ears, muzzle and chin with Peach Pink

 To begin - squeeze a small amount of Peach Pink onto your palette.
 Paint in the pink areas; ears, muzzle and chin.

-Tip: Remove excess paint from brush with paper towel.
-Next, clean your brush with the thinners and dry on paper towel.
+Tip: Remove excess paint from the brush with a paper towel.
+Next, clean your brush with the thinners and dry on a paper towel.
 Do this each time you change colour.

 Paint the face, shoulders and ears with Yellow Ochre

 Squeeze a small amount of Yellow Ochre onto your palette and paint in the areas on the face, shoulders and ears.

 Use Burnt Umber for the dark brown areas and shadows